 Minister.
-Thou shalt not bear false witness against thy neighbour.
+Thou shalt not bear false witness

+against thy neighbour.

 People.
-Lord, have mercy upon us, and incline our hearts to keep this law.
+Lord, have mercy upon us, and in-

 Minister.
 Thou shalt not covet thy neighbour's house, thou shalt not covet thy neighbour's wife, nor his servant, nor his maid, nor his ox, nor his ass, nor any thing that is his.